sebmalissard/kicad-symbols/README.md

 This repository contains the official KiCad schematic symbol libraries.

-**The libraries in this repositiory are intended for KiCad version 5.x**
+**The libraries in this repositiory are intended for KiCad version 6.x**

-Each symbol library is stored as a `.lib` and `.dcm` file pair.
+Each symbol library is stored as a `.kicad_sym` file.

 Contribution guidelines can be found at http://kicad-pcb.org/libraries/contribute The library convention can be found at http://kicad-pcb.org/libraries/klc/